esnet/iperf/docs/faq.rst

   development of iperf2 (See
   https://sourceforge.net/projects/iperf2/).
-He fixed many of the problems with iperf2, and added a number of new features similar to iperf3. iperf2.0.8, released in 2015, made iperf2 a useful tool.
+He fixed many of the problems with iperf2, and added a number of new features similar to iperf3. iperf2.0.8, released in 2015, made iperf2 a useful tool. iperf2's current development is focused is on using UDP for latency testing, as well as broad platform support.

   As of this writing (2017), both iperf2 and iperf3 are being actively (although independently) developed.
 We recommend being familiar with